-- (1) A certificate of release to service shall be completed and signed to certify that the maintenance work performed has been completed satisfactorily and in accordance with approved data and the procedures described in the maintenance procedures manual of the approved maintenance organisation. - (2) An aircraft component, which has been maintained off the aircraft, requires the issue of a certificate of release to service for such maintenance and another certificate of release to service in regard to the proper installation onto the aircraft.
+- (1) A certificate of release to service shall be completed and signed to certify that the maintenance work performed has been completed satisfactorily and in accordance with the approved data and the procedures described in the maintenance procedures manual of the approved maintenance organisation. - (2) An aircraft component, which has been maintained off the aircraft, shall be issued with a certificate of release to service for such maintenance and another certificate of release to service issued in regard to the proper installation onto the aircraft by an appropriately licensed aircraft maintenance engineer.

-- (3) A certificate of release to service shall contain- - (a) basic details of the maintenance carried out; - (b) the date such maintenance was completed; and - (c) the identity, including the organisation reference, of the approved maintenance organisation and certifying staff issuing the certificate. - (4) A certificate of release to service is required- - (a) before flight, at the completion of any package of maintenance scheduled by the approved aircraft maintenance program, on the aircraft, whether such maintenance took place as base or line maintenance; - (b) before flight, at the completion of any defect rectification, while the aircraft operates between scheduled maintenance; and - (c) at the completion of any maintenance on an aircraft component when off the aircraft. - (5) A certificate of release to service shall contain the following statement-
+- (3) A certificate of release to service shall contain- - (a) basic details of the maintenance carried out including detailed reference to the approved data use; - (b) the date such maintenance was completed; and - (c) the identity, including the authorisation reference, of the approved maintenance organisation and certifying staff issuing the certificate. - (4) A certificate of release to service is required- - (a) before flight, at the completion of any package of maintenance scheduled by the approved aircraft maintenance programme, on the aircraft, whether such maintenance took place as base or line maintenance; - (b) before flight, at the completion of any defect rectification, while the aircraft operates between scheduled maintenance; and - (c) at the completion of any maintenance on an aircraft component when off the aircraft. - (5) A certificate of release to service shall contain the following statement-